visgl/loaders.gl/modules/gltf/docs/api-reference/gltf-extensions.md

 ### EXT_meshopt_compression

 This extension provides a support for the meshopt binary geometry data compression format that is tailored to the common types of data seen in glTF buffers.
-The `GLTFLoader` by default fully decompresses meshopt compressed geometries, removing the meshopt extension and the compressed data from the parses glTF data structure.
+The `GLTFLoader` by default fully decompresses meshopt compressed geometries, removing the meshopt extension and the compressed data from the parsed glTF data structure.

 [EXT_meshopt_compression](https://github.com/KhronosGroup/glTF/blob/main/extensions/2.0/Vendor/EXT_meshopt_compression/README.md)